Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/Cluster-2/code-journals/code-journal4.md

 ## 1 Write a smart contract in Rust with the Cosmwasm framework

+First, we need to generate an empty repo with `cargo generate`.

+For a minimal repo (basically empty file structure) we can run:

+`cargo generate --git https://github.com/CosmWasm/cw-template.git --name PROJECT_NAME -d minimal=true`

+Make sure to replace `PROJECT_NAME` with the project name of *your* project.
+In this case, I called my project `sender-contract`.
+I need to look into the naming conventions of CosmWasm smart contracts to get a better sense of good names.
+Here's a few contracts that have been deployed:

+*

 CosmWasm smart contracts have the following file structure: